NCAR/noahmp/drivers/nuopc/docs/source/DriverAndCoupling.rst

    * - Option
      - Short Description
-   * - mosaic_lnd
+   * - mosaic_file
-     - Points the path and name of the mosaic grid file (i.e. INPUT/C96_mosaic.nc)
+     - The path and name of the mosaic grid file (i.e. INPUT/C96_mosaic.nc)
-   * - mosaic_tile_dir
+   * - input_dir
-     - Directory that stores tiled grid files (i.e. C96_grid.tile*.nc)
+     - The directory that stores initial conditions, static information and grid related files
+   * - ic_type
+     - Indicates the source of the initial conditions.
+Two options are supported 'custom' (i.e. C96.initial.tile[1-6].nc) and 'sfc' (default, sfc_data.tile[1-6].nc).
    * - layout
-     - Defines decompositions in each direction on each tile (i.e. 3:8 for C96)
+     - Defines decompositions in each direction on each tile (i.e. 3:8 for C96).
+This needs to be consistent with resolution.
    * - num_soil_levels
      - Number of soil levels used by NoahMP Land Model (i.e. 4)
    * - forcing_height